Students and Refugees Collaborate on Learning

 Balcezak was one of six Vassar students who helped launch the pilot project on Dec.
 3 by chatting with the tutor on a laptop computer in the Swift Hall office of History Prof. Maria Höhn, who has collaborated with students at Vassar and five other local colleges to create the Mid-Hudson Refugee Solidarity Alliance.
 Members of the Alliance are working with local religious groups and Church World Service to welcome refugees to the region starting in January, and they’re finding other ways to support refugees worldwide.
 The on-campus group Vassar Refugee Solidarity (VRS) initiated the tutoring program.

 The idea to match refugees with students who are studying Arabic was hatched by Elise Shea ’19, coordinator of digital initiatives for VRS.
 Shea says Vassar students studying intermediate and advanced Arabic were given the opportunity to practice their conversation skills with refugees.
 The refugees in turn receive payment for tutoring the Vassar students through italki.com, a digital platform that matches foreign language learners with teachers and tutors in dozens of languages in dozens of countries.
-A Vassar alum, Jim Leu ‘ 94, is an owner of the company. italki.com is covering the initial costs for the tutoring, and VRS is planning to solicit donations to sustain the project.
+A Vassar alum, Jim Leu ‘ 94, is the Services Director of the company. italki.com is covering the initial costs for the tutoring, and VRS is planning to solicit donations to sustain the project.

 Höhn and Leu both credit Shea with doing the legwork required to get the refugee-tutoring project off the ground.
 “I’m amazingly proud of the work Elise and other students did here to make this project happen,” Höhn says.
 “It’s the kind of work liberal arts colleges should be doing, fostering relationships between students and refugees, making worldwide connections to solve intractable problems.
 Its been incredibly rewarding to see it unfold.”